murugrajagopal/Hands-On-Python/README.md

 This example project is written in Python, and tested with pytest.

 ### The assignment
-The tests are failing right now because the method isn't outputting the correct string.
+The tests are failing right now because the function isn't outputting the correct string.
 Fixing this up will make the tests green.

 - Contents: